aliciasillers/RPKM/README.md

-# RNAseq for Expression Analysis of Candidate Susceptibility Genes
+# RPKM: Normalized Expression Data from Public RNAseq Data

-Some scripts are not generalized and will need to be modified to run with different input data.
-Workflow steps and associated scripts are as follows:
+This repository contains scripts written for the creation of a gene expression atlas in strawberry, for the purpose of analyzing expression of candidate susceptibility genes.
+However, the scripts can be modified to get rpkm data for any gene.
+Workflow steps and associated scripts are listed below.

 ## Creating conda environment
 1. condaenv.sh